Robinlovelace/Creating-maps-in-R/intro-spatial.md

 # Manipulating spatial data in R

-It is all very well being able to load and interogate spatial data in R, but to compete with modern GIS packages it must also be able to modify these spatial objects before they are visualised (see '[using R as a GIS](https://github.com/Pakillo/R-GIS-tutorial)').
+It is all very well being able to load and interrogate spatial data in R, but to compete with modern GIS packages it must also be able to modify these spatial objects before they are visualised (see '[using R as a GIS](https://github.com/Pakillo/R-GIS-tutorial)').